-Beginning on the weekend of June 13th and 14th, Christ Our King will begin to return to in-church worship services.
-This timing was chosen since Michigan and Washtenaw County will have moved from Phase 3 (Flattening the Curve) to Phase 4 (Improving) per the State’s COVID plan.
+Christ Our King has returned to in-church worship services.
+The timing was chosen because Michigan and Washtenaw County have moved from Phase 3 (Flattening the Curve) to Phase 4 (Improving) per the State’s COVID plan.
 Along with many other churches and businesses in the area, we will gradually and cautiously start increasing the use of our building and services.
 While taking precautions such as sanitizing, social distancing, wearing face coverings, etc. will reduce the risk of virus transmissions; we cannot entirely eliminate the risks of catching COVID-19 or any other illness.
-As a result, the following five different worship options will be made available to suit the needs of the congregation:
+As a result, the following five different worship options will be made available to suit the needs of the congregation,in house worship requires the wearing of a face mask;

-- Saturday, June 13 at 9:00 am, worship in the Sanctuary with Holy Communion (this service will be recorded for the online worship service)
+- Saturday at 9:00 am, worship in the Sanctuary (this service will be recorded for the online worship service)

 - Online Worship services will still be available via the e-mail link and on the website, this is the safest option and will likely be offered indefinitely